 One is a breakfast buffet, which is open daily from 7:30 a.m. until 11:30 p.m.
-This breakfast formerly had characters.
-Unfortunately, the characters have not returned to date.
+Characters at this meal include Minnie Mouse, Daisy Duck, Donald Duck, and Goofy.

 Related: Disney World Character Dining Guide

-The seafood buffet includes items like soups, salads, roasted beef, desserts, and a seafood boil.
+Cape May’s seafood buffet includes soups, salads, roasted beef, desserts, and a seafood boil.
 The seafood boil is a mix of clams, mussels, shrimp, corn, and potatoes.

 Unfortunately, snow crab legs are no longer part of the all-you-can-eat buffet.
-Instead, there is now an additional charge, and they are brought to the table.
-At the time of this article, the extra crab legs cost $29.00.
+Instead, there is an additional charge, and they are brought to the table.
+At the time of this article, the extra crab legs cost $29.00 per pound.

-Cape May Cafe is one of the few places I’ve yet to eat at Disney World.
-I’m not much of a buffet person unless we’re talking Boma, Flavors of Africa.
-Now, that’s a meal worthy of a visit to the Animal Kingdom Lodge.
+Cape May Cafe seafood dinner is one of the few places I’ve yet to eat at Disney World.
+However, we recently visited the restaurant to enjoy the character breakfast.